drmonkeysee/ecs-scheduler/README.md

 Now the schedule makes a bit more sense.
 In this particular case the server decided to run the job on the 9th second of every 5th minute.

-### id vs taskDefinition
+### Tasks with Multiple Jobs

 Why does a job have both an `id` and a `taskDefinition`?
 We only specified the second one when creating the job and the `id` got set automatically to the same value.
-The reason both fields exist is the to differentiate between ECS Scheduler jobs and AWS ECS tasks.
+The reason both fields exist is to differentiate between ECS Scheduler jobs and AWS ECS tasks.

 Every scheduled job must know which ECS task to start when it fires. `taskDefinition` is the name of that ECS task (defined in ECS itself).
 In many cases there is a one-to-one relationship between scheduled jobs and tasks so the job's `id` can be set to the same value.
 But sometimes you may want more than one job per task; for example a task may have multiple execution modes or require different schedules for different inputs.